 Editor's note: In March 2019, new guidelines were released that recommend more limited use of aspirin for prevention of cardiovascular disease.
-We have a revised blog series planned.
+This is the second installment of a revised blog series.

 In the first post of this series, I discussed the possible benefits and harms of taking low-dose aspirin.
 While aspirin can prevent heart attacks, strokes and some cancers, it can cause stomach and brain bleeding.
-If someone is pre-disposed to having a heart attack or stroke, chances are they should take aspirin because the benefits for prevention will outweigh the potential for bad outcomes.
+If someone has a history of a heart attack or stroke, then he or she should definitely take aspirin to prevent a recurrence.

 But how does someone like Fred, the slightly overweight 58-year-old we met last time, who is wondering whether he should take aspirin, determine his or her risk?